 In 2020, Mamavation did an investigation on all the ceramic cookware companies and found only a handful of companies we were able to recommend.
 Several in the “better” category did not use nanomaterials or PFAS in their coatings but were not open to disclosing what those coatings were.
 When we drilled closer into the technology that was needed to create sol-gel coatings on cookware, we realized it was possible to do without nanomaterials.
 Here are two brands–one from the “best” category and one from the “better” category.
 (For a full list of ceramic cookware, go here.)

 - “Best Product” for No Coating: Xtrema Cookware by Ceramcor is an all-ceramic line of cookware that passes the stringent CA Prop 65 leach testing.
 There are no nanoparticles used in production and each batch is third-party tested for lead and cadmium migration.
-Xtrema has offered Mamavation fans up to 25% off almost everything! and use discount code “mamavation” for an extra 10% off!
+Xtrema has offered Mamavation fans 15% off everything by using discount code “mamavation”

 Safest Stainless Steel Cookware Brands Available